MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/distinct-inputs-checker.md

 var sim = new QCTraceSimulator(config);
 ```

-## Using the Distinct Inputs Checker in a C# host program
+## Using the distinct inputs checker in a C# host program

-The following is an example of C# host program that uses the Quantum Trace Simulator with the Distinct Inputs Checker enabled:
+The following is an example of C# host program that uses the quantum trace simulator with the distinct inputs checker enabled:

 ```csharp
 using Microsoft.Quantum.Simulation.Core;